 - If accepted, we may not be able to provide you with all of the volunteer hours to fulfill your entire community service requirement so we always encourage you to look into other agencies.

-- We try to incorporate students into our volunteer schedule, but space for school service learning is very limited due to the fact that we are typically open during school hours.
+- We try to incorporate students into our volunteer schedule, typically for our Wednesday 4-7 pm food distribution, but space for school service learning is very limited because our office hours are Monday – Friday 9am – 3pm except on Wednesdays.